-Since the beginning of 2019, this hacker has claimed to have stolen data of around 1 billion users of about 44 major online companies and has put up that data for sale on the dark web.
+Since the beginning of 2019, this hacker has claimed to have stolen the data from around 1 billion users of about 44 major online companies and has put up that data for sale on the dark web.

-Canva’s Response On The Data-breach: What Startups Should Learn
+Canva’s Response To the data-leak: What Startups Should Learn

 The last few weeks were more like a roller coaster ride for the Australian company.
 Since its launch, Canva has become the primary choice of users in the online design market and currently ranks #170 in the Alexa website traffic ranking.

-In the past week, the company also raised almost $71 million in its Series D funding and was valued at a whopping $3.5 billion, making it one of the fastest growing Australian tech startups.
-The company had also acquired two free photography sites named Pexels and Pixabay recently.
+In the past week, the company also raised almost $71 million in its Series D funding and was valued at a whopping $3.5 billion, making it one of the fastest-growing Australian tech startups.
+The company also acquired two free photography sites named Pexels and Pixabay recently.

 Everything was running smoothly until the data breach news came in.
 And, after the breach was detected by the Canva officials on 24th May, the manner in which the company communicated the incident to its users, raised some serious questions.

-Instead of focusing on the breach news, Canvas initial communication email to its customers centered on the company’s recent acquisitions and achievements.
-The wording and structure of the email were heavily criticized by the security experts on several social media platforms.
+Instead of focusing on the breach news, Canvas's initial communication email to its customers centered on the company’s recent acquisitions and achievements.
+The wording and structure of the email were heavily criticized by security experts on several social media platforms.

 — Dave Hall (@skwashd) May 25, 2019

-The critics accused Canva of marketing their brand achievements rather than being focused on the real data security issue.
-After the harsh feedback, the company corrected its mistake and issued another email which focused only on the breach issue.
+The critics accused Canva of marketing its brand achievements rather than being focused on the real data security issue.
+After the harsh feedback, the company corrected its mistake and issued another email that focused only on the breach issue.

-The budding startups have a significant lesson to learn from this incidence.
+The budding startups have a significant lesson to learn from this incident.
 As new businesses grow in size and scale, the risks related to cybersecurity also increase and so do the chances of getting breached.
-The companies should make thorough action plans and strategies for scenarios like these and try to be as straight forward as possible while explaining the criticality of such incidents to their users.
+Companies should make thorough action plans and strategies for scenarios like these and try to be as straightforward as possible while explaining the criticality of such incidents to their users.